Hadith 27 & 28 — The Inner Compass and the Outer Path

 Fourth: "Hold fast to my Sunnah and the Sunnah of the rightly-guided caliphs."

 This is the anchor.
-When everyone is calling you to jump ship, you cling to two ropes: the Sunnah of the Prophet ﷺ, and the Sunnah of the Khulafa al-Rashidun — the rightly-guided caliphs.
-That is Abu Bakr, Umar, Uthman, and Ali, may Allah be pleased with them all.
-The men the Prophet ﷺ trained.
-The men who carried the religion after him without adding to it and without subtracting from it.
+When everyone is calling you to jump ship, you cling to two ropes: the Sunnah of the Prophet ﷺ, and the Sunnah of the Khulafa al-Rashidun — Abu Bakr, Umar, Uthman, and Ali, may Allah be pleased with them all.
+The men the Prophet ﷺ trained, who carried the religion after him without adding to it or subtracting from it.

 Allah says: